 Look up Daedalus and the Fibonacci sequence and you're not going to find anything on it.
 You'll find discussion on Daedalus and the Golden Mean via his instructing his son, Icarus, not to fly too high or too low but to keep to a middle course--which his son didn't do, he flew too high.
 But you won't find anything about Fibonacci.
 That may be because the Fibonacci sequence wasn't created until the 12th century, by Leonard Fibonacci--however, it was understood earlier in India by at least 200-300 BCE.

 Classical ideas of beauty are supposed to be found in Golden proportions, for which reason I imagine Wendy says to Danny, at the center of the maze, "Isn't it beautiful?"
-The beauty of the maze is lost on the audience as all we see is green shrubbery and benches.
-What Wendy would have had to be referring to was its meeting a Golden proportion.
+Plus, you know, it's beautiful.

-Jack's expression is so different here, in shot 208, I have felt like this is one of the few "real" shots in the film (there are a couple of others), and that the rest are only Kubrick allegory world and mental scenes from Jack working away on his novel.
-The horror story is but a fiction upon which Jack is laboring.
+Jack's expression is so different here, in shot 208, I have felt like this is one of the few "real" shots in the film (there are a couple of others), and that the rest are Kubrick allegory world and the horror story is but a fiction upon which Jack is laboring.
 And that's all right.
 After all, it's only a story anyway.
 It's fiction from beginning to end.

 The film is full of impossibilities from beginning to end, and I have said repeatedly that one can't approach this realistically.
 I do think we need to consider that we may have here the story of the writer who is at a lodge typing out his fiction, perhaps one a lot like Stephen King, an alcoholic with anger problems, and his fiction is inspired by this and a working out of it.